Empire Builder: Notable incidents

-The westbound Empire Builder derailed near Joplin, Montana on September 25, 2021, with three fatalities.
+The westbound Empire Builder derailed between Joplin, Montana and Chester, Montana (at the east end of the Buelow siding) on September 25, 2021, with three fatalities.
+The train was at the east end of Buelow siding.

 Ridership

 The Empire Builder is Amtrak's most popular long-distance train.
 Over fiscal years 2007–2016, Empire Builder annual ridership averaged 500,000, with a high of 554,266 in FY 2008.
 Revenue peaked in FY 2013 at $67,394,779.
 About 65% of the cost of operating the train is covered by fare revenue, a rate among Amtrak's long-distance trains second only to the specialized East Coast Auto Train.